rishi0021/ansible/README.md

     |        .=.+     |
     |       .oo+      |
     +----[SHA256]-----+

 4. copy public key of main ie .pub file

-5. paset the key in authorize_key file and save the file
+5. paste the key in authorize_key file and save the file

 6. enter ssh private ip of target from main

 7. you are connected